tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 #####
 ##### Strengths

-- A leading solution presented to scale Bitcoin
+- A leading solution presented to scale Bitcoin and Litecoin
-- Speed
+- Speed of confirmed transactions
 - Low transaction fees

 +++